![]() |

 I could walk back.
 I stuck out my thumb and a caravan with three Brits

 stopped.
 The 3 Brits got crazy and started to play the "move the big stone a bit further into the sea and run back getting as little wet as possible" game in turns and screaming and laughing like kids (they were about my age).
 There was a spaced out Dutch couple filming them with amusement and we chatted for a bit.
 He had a handycam similar to ours and was like a kid with new shoes.
 He was a painter of alienscapes and wanted to use the footage for his paintings.
 He was also trying to capture a piece of the sea for his girlfriend and was having some trouble.
 When the Brits got tired of running around they gave us a lift back to town.
 We were ready for Wanaka now!
 The outdoors activities paradise.
 The first Bungey-jumping place ever, where they give you a ten secs. video of yourself falling into the void looking like a frenzied cockroach on speed having a heart-attack and a t-shirt.
 Best alternative to psychoanalysis and it's only $50 NZ. (t-shirt and video inc.).
 And all the other manic "sports".
-It

-middle of mud lakes.
-We had time to know Wellington a bit better and it turned out to be quite an interesting city with a few things to offer.
+to meet up with my friend Shell who I couldn't stand the cold anymore and we went back to Wellington to wait for our flight.
+I have good memories of New We had time to know Wellington a bit better and it turned out to be quite an interesting city with a few things to offer.
 The botanical gardens and the view from the top were, once more, very pretty.
 We sold the tent and flew to Honolulu, Hawaii. |

 We had messed up our ticketing schedule for our next flight (Wellington - Sydney - Honolulu) because of the upcoming Olympics and and therefore were going to be in New Zealand longer than we had anticipated.
 Oh Well.
 Sunny beaches would have to wait, it was fast aproaching mid-winter in the southern hemisphere and New Zealand was bitterly cold at the time.
 We crossed over to the South Island by ferry, the crossing was pretty calm, it can be a bit rough sometimes and stayed in the rather un-happening town of Picton.
 The best thing about Picton (in fact the only thing about Picton) was the small lodge we were recomended called thye Jugglers Rest - run by a few professional performing jugglers.
 There were only half a dozen people staying but everyone congregated in the main common room (which was warm) and basically juggled.
 All manner of juggling props were available and everyone was friendly and wanted you to juggle, and learn and have fun.
 I instantly picked out a diablo as set about learning new tricks with it (I can't juggle too well but I'm pretty good with a diablo).
 One of the highlights was when we were taught how to eat fire, check it out... |